 Kevin Lee is Professor of Economics and Head of the School of Economics at the University of Nottingham.
 Prior to moving to Nottingham in 2011, he was a Fellow of Queens’ College and Senior Research Officer of the Department of Applied Economics at the University of Cambridge, and then Professor of Economics at the University of Leicester.
 At Leicester, he was Dean of the University Graduate School and Acting Pro-Vice-Chancellor with responsibility for Research and Enterprise.
-He is currently a member of the Advisory Board of the University of Melbourne’s Centre for Macroeconomics, a Research Associate at the Australian National University, and an Associate Editor of Applied Economics and of Economic Modelling.
+He is currently a member of the Advisory Board of the UK’s Money, Macro and Finance Research Group and of the University of Melbourne’s Centre for Macroeconomics, and he is a Research Associate at the Australian National University.
 He has completed various applied econometric research projects and published widely in the areas of macroeconomics, labour and industrial organisation.

 Appointed: April 2013 (reappointed in April 2016)